 “How do you do?”
 I hold out my hand.

 Her grip is strong and her skin dry and calloused.
 Judging from the grayish dust clinging to the fine hairs on her forearm, I guess that Ilona works in mica.

-Ilona’s eyes dart back and forth as if someone might leap out of the hedge.
+Her eyes dart back and forth as if someone might leap out of the hedge.
 Suddenly, I’m worried that maybe we are doing something the Nazis would beat us for.
 Is it forbidden to talk about the Small Fortress?
 But Honza isn’t nervous.

 “Go on, Ilona,” he says, “tell her.”